3scale/3scale-operator/doc/apimanager-reference.md

 | REDIS_SSL_QUEUES_KEY | The private key for the Redis Queues client certificate | Required to set TLS Redis connection.
 Only for TLS |

 **Notes**
-- If Redis TLS is enabled (backendRedisTLSEnabled or/and queuesRedisTLSEnabled fields are set to true in APIManafer CR) - Sentinel must also use TLS communication.
+- If Redis TLS is enabled (backendRedisTLSEnabled or/and queuesRedisTLSEnabled fields are set to true in APIManafer CR BackendSpec) - Sentinel must also use TLS communication.
 REDIS_STORAGE_SENTINEL_HOSTS or/and REDIS_QUEUES_SENTINEL_HOSTS should contain redis secure urls prefixes: `rediss://`.
 If only one of the Sentinel hosts is secure, it may work, but it is not reliable (in case that secure sentinel host fails).
 It is strongly recommended to secure all Sentinel hosts for optimal reliability.
 - If Sentinel is not set, Redis clients will communicate directly with the Redis Master over TLS, bypassing Sentinel.
 This is a valid configuration when Sentinel is not needed

 ### system-app